-Travis and I went to Flower Day after a brunch date, and we had a wonderful time.
+Hi, friends!
+Did you happen to stop by Eastern Market’s Flower Day over the weekend?
+Travis and I went to the annual flower festival after a brunch date, and we had a wonderful time.
 It started raining toward the end of the festival, but we didn’t let the rain keep us from enjoying all of the beautiful flowers.

 Disclaimer: This post may contain affiliate links.
 At no extra cost to you, when you make a purchase, we may make a small commission.
 Thank you for supporting Good Life Detroit.
 Read our disclaimer here.

 Post Updated 4/28/2020

 I remember we bought a new wagon just for farmer’s market season and the kids were so excited to ride in it.
 It was the perfect size for them to sit in and hold a few market goods we bought.
 When we picked out flowers to buy, they loved carrying them to our little, red wagon.
 Such sweet memories!

 For this Flower Day, we left the kids behind because we wanted to enjoy a Sunday day date together.
 I have to admit, though, it felt kind of weird not having the kids with us for the flower festival.

 The mom guilt started to creep in just a bit.
 I had to quickly dismiss the guilty feeling and remind myself it’s okay to take some time for just us!
 (Moms, you know what I’m talking about, too!)

 One of the things I love about Eastern Market Flower Day is seeing all of the people walk around the market.
 So many people come from different cities and states attend Flower Day.